 - Remission of sentence in children detention schools, incorporating a new disciplinary process and an appeal process whereby the sanction imposed is forfeiture of remission.

-- Children serving a period of detention who are convicted on indictment can remain in a children detention school for an additional six months beyond their 18th birthday where they satisfy certain conditions.
+- Any child serving a period of detention can remain in a children detention school for an additional six months beyond their 18th birthday where they satisfy certain conditions.

 - An amendment to section 42 of the Criminal Justice Act 1999 to allow the Garda to arrest a child who is already on a detention order, or on remand in a children detention school, for questioning in relation to an offence or offences other than those for which he or she is in detention or on remand.